geoffrey-diederichs/ROP_Emporium/02_split/README.md

 The read() function in pwnme() is expecting 96 bytes even tho the local_28 variable is 32 bytes long.
 This i vulnerable to a buffer overflow.

-Let's exploit this to run the system call in usefulFunction() with the "/bin/cat flag.txt" string as parameter.
+Let's exploit this to run the system call in usefulFunction() with the `/bin/cat flag.txt` string as parameter.

 # Dynamic analysis